k-gopal/post-app/README.md

   - API to like any post created by anyone
   - API to delete a post created by just you
   - API to list all the active posts (accepting pagination and sorting)

+### To run this project
+Clone this into your local machine
+ - cd post-app
+ - npm install
+ - node index.js / npm start